-These estimates are based on current data and understanding and may shift as new information emerges and circumstances change.
-Any decrease will either shift to reserves or to another strategy, while any increase would come from reserves or decreasing or eliminating another proposed strategy.
+\These estimates are based on current data and understanding and may shift as new information emerges and circumstances change.
+Any decrease will shift to reserves or to another strategy, while any increase would come from reserves or decreasing or eliminating another proposed strategy.

-Strategy 3: Improve access to early learning & care through subsidies that reduce the cost of programs for children from families which are cost-burdened.

-Focus Areas ELC: Accessible and Affordable Objectives Improve access to early learning & care by providing program subsidies for families with children ages 0-5 who are cost-burdened by child care.
+Provide training and technical assistance to potential early learning and care operators and those interested in expanding their programs.
+How we will measure our success Percent of credentialed early learning &amp; care educators in Whatcom County.
+Percent of early learning &amp; care programs enrolled in the Early Achievers Quality Rating System that has a rating of 3 or higher.
+Secondary: Number of early learning &amp; care educators completing training or education provided by the local higher education system or community credentialing program Number of parents/caregivers who have a demand for early learning &amp; care report that they have access Number of parents/caregivers who report having access to behavioral/mental health services for their children at their early learning &amp; care program/location All measures are disaggregated by race, income, and geography as data is available.
+Leveraging Funds Numerous partners offer recruitment, credentialing, and training programs that can be coordinated.
+Cost estimate for years 1 & 2 ~\$1,500,000 access to early learning & care through subsidies that reduce the cost of a from families which are cost-burdened.
+Focus Areas ELC: Accessible and Affordable Objectives Improve access to early learning &amp; care by providing program subsidies for families with children ages 0-5 who are cost-burdened by child care.
 Build a plan to incrementally increase the affordability of care for low-income or income-constrained families each year until families are paying 7-10% of their household income.
 Details Standardize an income eligibility scale in a subsidy program that prioritizes families paying the highest percentage of their household income.
 United Way's ALICE (Asset Limited Income Constrained Employed) metrics could be used to help establish the parameters of the sliding scale.
 Seattle's Child Care Assistance Program can be used as a model for subsidy implementation.
 It is expected that a portion of funds will be used to plan and develop an equitable, effective process for allocating subsidies.
 How we will measure our success Headline: Percent of median household income spent on early learning and care for a family with two children.
-Early learning & care slots per 100 infants, toddlers, and preschoolers.
-Secondary: Number of parents/caregivers who have a demand for early learning & care report that they have access.
+Early learning &amp; care slots per 100 infants, toddlers, and preschoolers.
+Secondary: Number of parents/caregivers who have a demand for early learning &amp; care report that they have access.
 All measures are disaggregated by race, income, and geography as data is available.
 Leveraging Funds Must be implemented to complement Working Connections Child Care (WCCC) , the early learning & care subsidy program that helps income-eligible families with children pay for early learning & care administered by DCYF.
 Cost estimate for years 1 & 2 ~\$3,300,000

-These estimates are based on current data and understanding and may shift as new information emerges and circumstances change.
-Any decrease will shift to reserves or to another strategy, while any increase would come from reserves or decreasing or eliminating another proposed strategy.
+\These estimates are based on current data and understanding and may shift as new information emerges and circumstances change.
+Any decrease will either shift to reserves or to another strategy, while any increase would come from reserves or decreasing or eliminating another proposed strategy.